 A subcategory under lost wages is lost capacity to earn.
 This type of damage refers to the income you reasonably could have earned in the future were it not for your accident-related injuries.
 Lost earning capacity is most commonly claimed after accidents that cause catastrophic and permanently disabling injuries, such as spinal cord injuries or brain damage.
 The impairment of earning power may apply if a car accident forces you into premature retirement or gives you no choice but to take a lower-paying job because of a disability.

 Estimating the future loss of earnings typically takes reviewing your past work experience, education and skills.
 Then, you or your attorney will meet with a medical expert to determine your point of maximum medical improvement.
 The medical examiner will estimate how long it will take for you to fully recover, if ever.
-Then, your lawyer can combine your projected future earnings with the extent of your injuries to estimate your total future wage losses.
+Then, your West Virginia car accident attorney can combine your projected future earnings with the extent of your injuries to estimate your total future wage losses.

 Lost capacity to earn is more difficult to prove than lost wages since they are projected losses rather than documented existing losses.
 Hiring a personal injury lawyer in West Virginia to calculate and prove your lost earning capacity can improve your odds of securing this type of compensation in West Virginia.
 Your lawyer can take your personal work history and medical records into account, as well as factors such as current wage rates, during calculations.

 If you wish to seek financial recovery for lost wages after a car accident, first list it as one of your damages on an insurance claim.
 File your claim as soon as possible after the car accident.
 The insurance company may get back to you with a settlement offer within 30 days.
 If a settlement does not adequately cover your damages, you have two years from the date your car crash occurred to file a personal injury claim.